HuisAutomatisering/Backup-anker-solix-official/README.md

 A: Since the Anker P1 Meter is designed as a plug-and-play meter reader (no electrician required for installation), it does not support the Modbus protocol.
 For Home Assistant integration, you can use third-party P1 meters such as the HomeWizard P1 or EcoTracker P1.

+**Q: How does low input power (e.g., below 100W) affect system operation?**

+A: The optimal operating range for the device's input power is generally above 100W.
+While the device can still operate at extremely low input power, the control accuracy for "power regulation" and "scheduling commands" may slightly decrease.
+(For example, if you set the discharge power to 50W, the actual output might fluctuate between 40W and 60W).
+This is a normal physical characteristic of electrical equipment.
+This deviation will automatically disappear as the input power increases.

+**Q: Why is there a discrepancy between the data in the App and the data in HA (Home Assistant)?**

+A: This is due to different data sources and does not indicate a device malfunction.
+App Data: Calculated by the cloud server at 5-minute intervals after the "power plant is created".
+HA Data: Raw data fetched directly from the local device hardware's own statistics.
+Because the tracking start times and refresh rates differ, a reasonable discrepancy between the two platforms is completely normal.

 For more instructions on using Home Assistant and FAQs, please visit: https://anker-webview-eu.anker.com/home-assistant

 ## Data Security